Key Takeaways

 2. The Effects

-The effects of inhaling cannabis can be felt nearly immediately.
+The effects of inhaling cannabis are typically felt quickly and may last around two to three hours, depending on the product and your individual response.
 Because inhaling either smoke or vapor delivers cannabinoids directly into the bloodstream through the lungs, the cannabinoids quickly bind to receptors in the brain, producing euphoria and other sensations.
-Generally, the effects of inhaling cannabis can be felt for about 2-3 hours, depending on the person.
-Vaping a second time “resets the clock,” so to speak.

 Dosing edibles are pretty straightforward.
 Edibles purchased from a state-licensed dispensary will be equally dosed and labeled to know exactly how much cannabis you’re using at once.